jakt/angular-gulp-boilerplate/README.md

 # [angular-gulp-boilerplate](https://github.com/jakt/angular-gulp-boilerplate)

 An opinionated kickstarter for [AngularJS](http://angularjs.org) projects.
-Heavily inspired by Josh Miller's [ngBoilerplate](http://joshdmiller.github.com/ng-boilerplate)
+Heavily inspired by Josh Miller's [ngBoilerplate](http://joshdmiller.github.com/ng-boilerplate) but modified to use `gulp` istead of `grunt`.